analogjs/analog/apps/docs-app/docs/introduction.md

 Analog is a fullstack meta-framework for building applications and websites with [Angular](https://angular.io).

-Similar to other meta-frameworks such as Next.JS, Nuxt, SvelteKit, Quick and others, Analog provides a similar experience, building on top of Angular.
+Similar to other meta-frameworks such as Next.JS, Nuxt, SvelteKit, Qwik City, and others, Analog provides a similar experience, building on top of Angular.

 ## Features